Tanvin420/Simple-Compiler-with-FLEX-and-BISON/readme.txt

 expr→ NUM
 | expr ADDOP expr
 | expr MULOP expr
-| <add other grammar for other arithmetic and logical operator>
+| <add other grammar for other arithmetic and logical operators>
 | <add grammar rule for expression with parentheses>
 |term
 term→ ID